 LAB-NoAck_COMPONENT – Acknowledgement not used

-For an in depth descriptuin of how to use profiles refer to LRI section ????.

 MSH-21 (Message Profile Identifier) is populated with the profile identifier of all applicable profile components used in addition to the LRI_GU_NU base profile.
-Multiple profiles or component profiles can be present in MSH.21, provided the combination of profiles do not conflict with each other.
+Multiple profiles or profile components can be present in MSH.21, provided the combination of profiles do not conflict with each other.
 Additional definitions and guidance for MSH-21 can be found in Section 4.1.
 Result Profile Components

-LRI Section 1.12.1 lists several optional profiles that can be used in addition to those listed below.
-Note, this guide restricts usage to the LRI_GU_RU base profile – it can be identified using the pre-coordinated profile OID, or listing all 3 profile OIDs.
+LRI Section 1.12.1 lists several optional profile components that can be used in addition to those listed below.
+Note that this guide restricts usage to the LRI_GU_RU base profile – it can be identified using the pre-coordinated profile OID, or listing all 3 profile component OIDs.

 LAB_PH_COMPONENT – ID: 2.16.840.1.113883.9.OO

-Public Health component profile for use with the LRI results message.
-This component profile specifies the conformance attributes for the additional elements needed for the public health reporting use case.
+Public Health profile components for use with the LRI results message.
+This profile component specifies the conformance attributes for the additional elements needed for the public health reporting use case.

 LAB_NoAck_COMPONENT - ID: 2.16.840.1.113883.9.NN

-No Acknowledgement component profile for use with the LRI Public Health component profile.
+No Acknowledgement profile component for use with the LRI Public Health profile component.
 This component is used to indicate that no Acknowledgement Messages are to be sent.
 This conforms to the use case described above where acknowledgements are not used.

 Support for this profile component is optional.